-I do like the, err, odd cup of hot chocolate, so the 150g tin of Belgian milk chocolate drops is very welcome.
-The tin is tall and elegant and will be retained to fill with more drinking chocolate once this has run out.
+I do like the, err, odd cup of hot chocolate.
+So the 150g tin of Belgian milk chocolate drops is very welcome.
+The tin is tall and elegant and I will retain it to fill with more drinking chocolate once this has run out.
 I haven’t wanted to break into it yet, but I’ve subsequently heard, that the tiny chocolate buttons are wonderful eaten just as they are.
-It will be interesting to try though, as I tend to use dark chocolate only when making hot chocolate at home.
+It will be interesting to try though, as I tend to use dark chocolate when making hot chocolate at home.

 Chilli Chocolate – South Devon Chilli Farm

 All the chillies contained in their chocolate are grown on the premises.
 I’m a big fan of chilli chocolate and this 60% dark 100g chocolate bar is best nibbled at in small doses.
 It’s certainly a good way of firing up your body for an up-and-at-’em event.